Learn how to track Facebook Ads in your Google Analytics account. Measure the impact of your investment outside the Facebook environment.

 How to implement in campaigns to boost publication – Promoted Post

-In this example for promoted post, you can measure both organic and paid ad clicks through the tracking code entered in the advanced settings.
+In this example for a promoted posts, you can measure both organic and paid ad clicks through the tracking code entered in the advanced settings.

 2- Test your URL